-- Death in a child whose laboratory-confirmed influenza infection has been identified as contributing to the child's death is reportable in Florida.
-Influenza-associated pediatric deaths are documented by CHDs in Merlin. - In addition, an individual of any age infected with a novel or pandemic influenza strain(s) is reportable in Florida.
-Pandemic strain influenza cases are documented by CHDs in Merlin. - · For more information about reportable diseases, please visit www.Floridahealth.gov/diseasereporting.
+- Deaths in children with laboratory-confirmed influenza infection and patients infected with novel or pandemic influenza strains are reportable in Florida.
+Influenza-associated pediatric deaths and novel or pandemic strain influenza cases are documented by CHDs into Merlin. - · For more information about reportable diseases, please visit www.Floridahealth.gov/diseasereporting.